 It was in this small palace that, during the rebuilding of the Church of Penha de França, the original image of Our Lady that resisted the earthquake of 1755 was kept.
 This fact was documented in a magnificent polychromatic tilework panel, with an inscription, that we can observe above the door.

-This is a reproduction produced by the Santana Factory in 1987 that replaces the original that is protected in the City Museum, but that is still worth seeing.
+This is a reproduction produced by the Santana Factory in 1987 that replaces the original that is protected in the Museum of Lisbon, but that is still worth seeing.